macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

       Building macOS as a Service for Mobile Development.
     </p>
     <p class="lead">
-      Systems engineer to join Uber's mobile team.
-Excited about automating repetitive tasks and getting insightful data from macOS infrastructure..
+      Nick is a systems engineer on Uber's mobile team.
+He is excited about automating repetitive tasks and getting insightful data from macOS infrastructure.
     </p>
   </div>
 </div>